Projects

 Project Evolution

 My experience with the SeaPerch kit sparked an interest for underwater robotics that has lasted my entire high school career.
 While completing college applications, I was forced to reflect on my projects and how they have transformed me as a person.
-Below is my Common App essay which I wrote about how SeaPerch sparked a period of transformation for me and a video from my MIT maker portfolio showing the progression of my robots.
+Below is a video from my MIT maker portfolio showing the progression of my robots up to junior year of high school.